Couscous Salad

 Open pot and break up couscous with a fork or spoon.
 Place in a serving bowl and stir in parsley, tomatoes and cilantro.
 Whisk together salt and pepper with the ¼ cup extra virgin olive oil and rice wine vinegar in a small bowl.
 Taste and adjust flavors.
 Toss with the couscous and vegetables.
 Refrigerate until serving time.

-Complementary Wines: Albarino, Beaujolais, Macabeo, Rosé: Dry and Still
+Complementary Wines: Albarino, Beaujolais, Macabeo, Rosé

-If you'd like more delicious recipes and wine pairings, join my newsletter.
+If you'd like more delicious recipes and wine pairings, join my website.

 Visit 's wine and food blog Company's Coming.